Create an Enterprise Architecture Framework Diagram

 With an Enterprise Architecture Framework you can do a lot of reporting, such as using colors how well the architectures are designed and implemented yet, or how well they comply with certain standards.
 If created correctly it can act perfectly as an auditing framework.

-Suppose you could use the color red to say a part of the architecture in the current situation is not implemented and not compliant to the company's strategy and policies.
-The color orange you can use for the parts which are partially compliant and the color green that it is fully compliant.
+Suppose you could use the color red to say a part of the architecture in the current situation is not implemented and not compliant with the company's strategy and policies.
+The color orange, you can use for the parts which are partially compliant and the color green for those that are fully compliant.
 And black means you could not get the status and white means getting it status has not been done or planned.

-A typical management report view of the enterprise architecture framework like this will often cause that an owner/client (CIO) takes immediate action.
+A typical management report view of the enterprise architecture framework like this will often cause an owner/client (CIO) to take immediate action.